 If we take every State from which Carter got at least 45 percent of the vote but did not win, and swing it to him, that adds Tennessee, Mississippi, South Carolina, Kentucky, Arkansas, Alabama, North Carolina and Louisiana.
 Remember: Carter was a Southerner.
 This would have made the EV count Reagan 417, Carter 121.
 Not even close to being enough.

-But maybe that successful rescue would have completely wiped out Reagan's argument about competence, and Carter could have thrown it back at Reagan.
+But maybe that successful rescue would have completely wiped out Reagan's arguments about competence and strength, and Carter could have thrown them back at Reagan.
 It's hard to believe, with subsequent Presidential nominations having gone to Bob Dole (73), John McCain (72), Donald Trump (70) and now Joe Biden (77), but, at 69, Reagan was seen as a doddering old man.
 Of course, that wasn't helped by his never having been seen as all that bright, even when he was a young actor.

 So what about the States that Carter didn't win, but still managed to get at least 41.7 percent of the vote?
 That adds Delaware, Missouri, New York, Wisconsin, Michigan, Pennsylvania, Maine, Massachusetts and Illinois.
 Now, the count is Carter 280, Reagan 258.
 Carter wins.